lorenzoorsingher/SIV_project/README.md

 ### With videos

-To run in video mode a camera calibration file must be provieded.
+To run in video mode a camera calibration file must be provided.
 The camera calibration file can be obtained using <i>camera_calibration_charuco.py</i> and the ChAruCo pattern inside the camera_data folder

 ```
 python vo.py -m video -cp {calib/file/path.json} -vp {video/path.mp4}